General Graduation Requirements

 Applying for Graduation and Participation in Commencement

-In order to graduate and/or participate in commencement activities, a student must apply for graduation in the semester in which they plan to graduate.
-Late applications will not be accepted.
+In order to graduate and participate in commencement activities, students must apply for graduation during the semester they plan to graduate.
 It is the responsibility of the student to ensure completion of all degree requirements as listed on the degree audit and required by the department.
 It is also the student's responsibility to apply for graduation by the published deadline posted on the University Academic Calendar.
-That date, as well as other deadline dates, and instructions outlining how to apply for graduation are posted on The Graduate College website each term.
-Deadlines are also communicated via the GradBulletin.
-For students who missed the graduation application deadline but have completed all degree requirements, The Graduate College will issue a letter of completion upon request.
-Students who have missed the application deadline will have to apply for graduation during the next semester.
-For further information regarding the graduation application deadline, contact The Graduate College at 512.245.2581 or visit our website at: http://www.gradcollege.txstate.edu/Current_Students/Graduation.
+That date, as well as other deadline dates and instructions outlining how to apply for graduation, are posted on The Graduate College website each term and communicated via the GradBulletin and social media and the academic calendar.
+Late applications will not be accepted.
+For further information, contact The Graduate College at 512-245-2581 or visit our website.

 Participation in Commencement